-The following factors suggest that a person may be at risk for developing a hereditary cancer:
+A hereditary cancer is any cancer caused by a gene mutation.
+The following factors suggest that a person may be at risk:

-- Family history of cancer: Three or more relatives on the same side of the family with the same or related forms of cancer
+Family history of cancer.
+Having 3 or more relatives on the same side of the family with the same or related forms of cancer

-- Multiple sites: Two or more types of cancer occurring in the same relative
+Multiple cancers.
+Having 2 or more types of cancer occurring in the same relative

 Reasons to consider genetic testing for cancer